 - Domain name: Name of the domains you are sharing Calendar Information with.

-- Go to Exchange Online admin center.
+- Sign in to the Exchange admin center.

 - Click on Organization > Sharing.

-- Provide Relationship Name: Techpress-Cloudinfra Calendar sharing
+- Provide Relationship Name: Techpress-Cloudinfra Calendar sharing.

-- Domain to share with: techpress.net
+- Domain to share with: techpress.net.

-1. Install Exchange Online Powershell module
+1. Install the Exchange Online Powershell module

 Install-Module ExchangeOnlineManagement